cabhijith/GCI/Convert.md

     /../home
   ```

-Once doubt that I could not solve is why there are a different number of ```shrad``` files for different models?
+One doubt that I could not solve is why there are a different number of ```shrad``` files for different models?
 I would love if a mentor could answer it.

 ## Difference
 The Principal difference is that the Layers model is used to convert models produced using Keras while the Graph model is used